sdjs-s-a-gh/Ride-Sharing_Taxi_App---Programming/README.md

+This application was made as coursework for the Programming module that ran from February to May 2024.
+The code was last updated at 23/05/2024 at 3:27PM.

 ## Description
 + A full-stack web application developed using the Flask framework in Python – supporting user registration, driver profiles and ride creation.
 + Features responsive UI using HTML, Jinja and the Google Maps API to display real-time geolocation visualisations of user-generated ride routes.